kajalNair/kajalNair.github.io/_blog/State-of-Different-IaC-Tools.md

 ## Role of Terraform
 Terraform is an open source IaC provisioning tool written in Go and developed by Harshicorp.
 It supports multiple cloud providers.
-The code that defines the infra is written in in Harshicorp Configuration Language and source code files that contains these definations have .tf extension.
+The code that defines the infra is written in in Harshicorp Configuration Language and source code files that contains these definitions have .tf extension.

 ![Terraform]({{ '/static/assets/terraform-code-block-file.png' | prepend: site.baseurl | replace: '//', '/' }})